Helenka Pantaleoni: Personal information

-Helenka's uncle Tymoteusz (aka Timothee) was the first conductor of the Boston Pops Orchestra.
+Helenka's uncle Tymoteusz (a.k.a.
+Timothee) was the first conductor of the Boston Pops Orchestra.
 Her brother Tadeusz Adamowski played for Poland's National Hockey Team in the 1928 Olympics.
 Her stepson, Hewitt Pantaleoni, was an American professor and ethnomusicologist.
 Her son Anthony (father of actress Téa Leoni) is Chair of the Board of the U.S. Fund for UNICEF, and was of counsel to Fulbright & Jaworski (now (2020) Norton Rose Fulbright), the successor of the New York City law firm that his father founded in 1935.
 Her granddaughter Téa has served as a Goodwill ambassador for UNICEF since 2001 and is a member of the Board of Directors of the U.S. Fund for UNICEF.